camdey/EventTrackr/README.md

 ## Overview

-EventListener only listens for http requests sent to specific, whitelisted, URLs.
+EventTrackr only listens for http requests sent to specific, whitelisted, URLs.
 It picks from these only POST requests and extracts the event message from *details.requestBody.raw*.

 The event message object is stored in Chrome sync storage.
 If the extension's popup is closed, the message remains in storage until the popup is opened.